 12. Record your PC

 Previously, capturing a screenshot or recording a screencast wasn’t possible without the use of third-party software.
 However, that’s not the case with Windows 10.
-All you have to do is press Win + G and you will be presented with a tiny window with all the necessary options.
+All you have to do is press Win + G and you will be presented with the tiny Windows Game bar with all the necessary options, courtesy the Xbox app.

 On a serious note, we all know the vulnerabilities traditional passwords pose.
 So, the new sign-in options seem to be an added bonus since it gives you an alternative choice of having a picture or PIN as passwords.